 The first step in meth addiction treatment is admittance to a professional detox facility, such as True’s Drug & Alcohol Detox, in which medical professionals can manage some of the symptoms of methamphetamine withdrawal.
 This, in turn, greatly increases the likelihood of successfully completing the initial detox phase.

 Following the initial stay at a certified detox facility with an extended stay at an inpatient treatment facility greatly increases the chances of achieving long-term sobriety.

 During an inpatient treatment stay, the user can also learn a new way of life and begin integration into a recovery program (such as Narcotics Anonymous or Crystal Anonymous) which provides the greatest odds for those addicted to methamphetamine to achieve long-term sobriety.

-When you arrive at True Recovery’s Orange County meth addiction treatment center, you are not only given the tools and support needed to achieve long-term sobriety, but we also provide meth addiction counseling and life skills counseling.
+When you arrive at True’s Orange County meth addiction treatment center, you are not only given the tools and support needed to achieve long-term sobriety, but we also provide meth addiction counseling and life skills counseling.